-The Town shall make certain that Program enrollments begin no sooner than 36 days after mailing of the opt-out notice.
+The Department has determined that Program enrollments shall begin no sooner than 36 days after mailing of the opt-out notice.
 Such timing will ensure that eligible customers have a full 30 days to opt out, plus an additional six days to account for mailing (i.e., three days for the opt-out notice to be delivered to the customer and three days for the opt-out document to be delivered to the competitive supplier through the mail).
+Town of Orange, D.P.U.
+17-14, at 11-12 (2007).
+The Town and its consultant must ensure that the competitive supplier adhere to this directive.
+The Town shall file an updated Plan and updated education and information plan which clearly identify that Program enrollments shall begin no sooner than 36 days after mailing of the opt-out notice.

-In addition, in order to ensure that no customers who wish to opt out are automatically enrolled in the Program, the Town shall identify the actual date by which customers must postmark the opt-out document, consistent with the timing described above.
-Such language must appear in a prominent location and color at the top of the first page of the opt-out notice as well as on the return envelope, and must inform eligible customers that they will be automatically enrolled in the Program unless they return postmark the opt-out document by the identified date.10 The Town shall file a revised opt-out notice and return envelope for Department review within 14 days of the date of this Order.11
+In addition, in order to ensure that no customers who wish to opt out are automatically enrolled in a municipal aggregation program, the Department has determined that municipalities shall identify the actual date by which customers must postmark the opt-out reply card, consistent with the timing described above.
+D.P.U.
+17-14, at 12.
+Such language must appear in a prominent location and color at the top of the first page of the opt-out notice^{8,9}